r16turbo/gambusia/README.md

 The Gambusia/MQTT aims to implement minimal MQTT client functionality based on Netty.
 We only implement the mandatory specifications of MQTT that doesn't exist in Netty.
-So we don't implement features such as topic filters and persistence.
+So we don't implement features such as auto reconnect and persistence.
 Also, the implementor decides an ambiguous implementation (e.g. retransmission) in the protocol sequence.

 ## Using the Gambusia/MQTT